Dniel97/RedSea/readme.md

 `track_format`: How tracks are formatted.
 The relevant extension is appended to the end.

 `album_format`: Base album directory - tracks and cover art are stored here.
 May have slashes in it, for instance {artist}/{album}.

-### `Accounts`

-`sessionId`: Automatically generated from authentication

-`countryCode`: Automatically generated from authentication

-`auth_token`: Special Tidal authentication token which tells Tidal where the request is from

-`userId`: Your unique Tidal account user ID